BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 I don't know that movie.

-I uh maybe Chinese, I I just don't I don't know that movie.
+I just don't know that movie.

-It says something when you have a product, and the people making the product don't like the product that people like and are buying, there's a real disconnect there.
+It says something when you have a product and the people making the product don't like the product that people like and are buying, there's a real disconnect there.

-Um, you know, you go back to that New York Times list.
+You know, you go back to that New York Times list.

 Most of the movies on the list, nobody has seen and nobody wants to see.

-And and and that really is sad.
+And that really is sad.

-I look, what's fun about going to the movies?
+There used to be a time, look, what's fun about going to the movies, you'll notice themes.

 So I like true stories.

-Um, I like war movies.
+I like war movies.

-I I like gangster movies, things like Godfather and Scarface.
+I like gangster movies, things like Godfather and Scarface.

-Um, I like Westerns.
+I like Westerns.

-Um, I like comedies.
+I like comedies.

-He and his family were in town and he said, Hey, can I crash at your place?
+He and his family were in town, and he said, hey, can I crash at your place?

 I said, sure.

-And so he went to to to the Star Wars um, I guess, museum, and when I get back to my DC apartment, he's replaced my sheets with Star Wars Sheets and a Star Wars comforter and Star Wars pillowcases, and it it looks like a nine-year-old boy's room, and I just cracked up laughing.
+And when I get back to my D.C. apartment, he's replaced my sheets with Star Wars sheets and a Star Wars comforter and Star Wars pillowcases.